fmitra/authenticator/README.md

 Records for login history are created upon each successful login and associated with a JWT token ID.
 This history allows us to provide users a way audit their account and revoke tokens.
+After revocations, tokens may no longer refresh and the user must login in again to retrieve a new JWT token and accompanying refresh token.

 ### Design Rationale

 **Token storage**: We avoid setting authentication tokens to cookies to avoid the need to provide CSRF token support and allow us to rely solely on the contents of a JWT token for authenticaiton.
-Fingerprinting the token with a securely stored value is instead used to mitigate risks of XSS attacks that may occur by allowing clients to save their tokens in other storages.
+[Fingerprinting](https://cheatsheetseries.owasp.org/cheatsheets/JSON_Web_Token_for_Java_Cheat_Sheet.html#how-to-prevent_1) the token with a securely stored value is instead used to mitigate risks of XSS attacks that may occur by allowing clients to save their tokens in other storages.